-A. Hines Interests Limited Partnership, which we refer to as Hines, is our sponsor.
-Hines is a fully integrated global real estate investment and management firm and, with its predecessor, has been investing in real estate and providing acquisition, development, financing, property management, leasing and disposition services for over 60 years.
+A. Hines Interests Limited Partnership (including its affiliates and predecessor), which we refer to as Hines, is our sponsor.
+Hines is a fully integrated global real estate investment and management firm and has been investing in real estate and providing acquisition, development, financing, property management, leasing and disposition services for 64 years.
 Hines provides investment management services to numerous investors and partners including pension plans, domestic and foreign institutional investors, high net worth individuals and retail investors.
-Hines is owned and controlled by or for the benefit of Gerald D. Hines and his son Jeffrey C. Hines and has \$133.3 billion of assets under management, which includes \$71 billion in assets that Hines manages as a fiduciary and \$62.3 billion for which Hines provides third-party property management services, as of December 31, 2019.
+Hines was founded by Gerald D. Hines and is currently owned and controlled by or for the benefit of Jeffrey C. Hines.
+Hines oversees a portfolio valued at approximately \$160.9 billion, including \$81.7 billion in assets under management for which Hines serves as investment manager, and \$79.2 billion representing more than 172.9 million square feet of assets for which Hines provides third-party property-level services, as of December 31, 2020.
 Please see "Management-Hines and Our Property Management, Leasing and Other Services-The Hines Organization" for more information regarding Hines.